vcc-csc212/sp21-archive/_docs/labs/lab-03/lab-03.md

 ---

+#### Handing in {#submit}
+Please call a TA over to get checked off before leaving your lab section (regardless of how far you got).
+If you continue working on your lab after your lab section, come to [hours](/staff#sched) to get checked off.

+---

 #### Grade Breakdown {#grading}
 This assignment covers `Dynamic Arrays` and your level of knowledge on them will be assessed as follows:
 - To demonstrate an `awareness` of these topics, you must: